papsman/bitcoinprice/README.md

 2. Deploying Services:

+Use the dockerfile to create a docker image.

 Use the Deployment.yml file to create the Kubernetes deployment.

 It includes the bitcoin price app and the rest api service.